 It’s the variety and creativity that makes UNITED campaigns unique.
 By linking local and national actions, we can generate European-wide solidarity and publicity.
 We can show that there is an enormous amount of people that believe in an intercultural open society.

 European-wide campaigns against racism (21 March), in support of refugees (20 June), and against fascism and antisemitism (9 November) have been overwhelmingly successfully coordinated by UNITED for more than a decade.

 UNITED also does effective lobby work at the European Commission, the OSCE, and the Council of Europe to make our voice heard.
 Raising awareness in all fields of life – that’s the key to defeat racism!

 OUR COMMON VOICE

-UNITED coordinates, supports and strengthens a network of 560 organisations from 46 European countries.
+UNITED coordinates, supports and strengthens a network of over 560 organisations from 46 European countries.
 They all share values such as intercultural communication, diversity and Human Rights.
 We are concerned about the international situation and about the direct and indirect forms of discrimination, hate crimes and intolerance and highlight intercultural understanding, equal rights for all and a Europe without racism.